ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.

   Specifically, for every CoAP field, only one corresponding registry entry is allowed.
 Also, for every CoAP subfield, only one corresponding registry entry is allowed.

+* For a new registry entry, it has to be clear where that entry has to be positioned within the registry, according to the criteria compiled in {{sec-iana-coap-fields-structure}}.

 * Consistent with the "Specification Required" registration policy, specifications should exist, but early assignment before a specification is available is considered to be permissible.
 When specifications are not provided, the description provided needs to have sufficient information to identify what the point is being used for.